szilard/benchm-ml/README.md

 than the other ones (H2O's outlying accuracy for *n* = 0.01M is due to adding regularization automatically and should not be taken into consideration).
-Again, the differences in memory efficiency and speed will start to really matter only for larger sizes (beyond the scope of this study).
+Again, the differences in memory efficiency and speed will start to really matter only for larger sizes and beyond the scope of this study.

 Note that the linear models' accuracy increases only a little from 100K to 1M and it is virtually the same for 1M and 10M.
 This is because the simple linear structure can be extracted already from